Easy Egg Muffins with Cottage Cheese (meal prep staple!)

-If you need a high‑protein breakfast you can make once and eat all week, these cottage cheese egg white cups are my favorite easy egg cups to make.
+If you need a high‑protein breakfast you can make once and eat all week, these Easy Egg Muffins with Cottage Cheese are my favorite easy egg cups to make.
 They’re fluffy, savory, and easy to customize.
 They are perfect for busy mornings, post‑workout fuel, or stocking your fridge with something you’ll actually grab.

 Having breakfast ready to go is my favorite hack to sleep in as long as possible.
 My other favorite breakfast meal preps are Healthy McGriddle Muffins, Easy Protein Pancake Mix Muffins, Crustless Quiche, or my Overnight Oats Apple Cinnamon.